Utcrash/dnio-proxy/README.md

 ### Providing dynamic environment values
   - Provide values enwrapped with $ at both start and end.
 Ex - $namespace$
   - Provide environment variable name for value in environment config file.
-Ex - "namespace" : "ODP_NAMESPACE"
+Ex - "namespace" : "DATA_STACK_NAMESPACE"
   - Sample config and enviroment files are present in repo.